Jeffateth/AI4Good/README.md

 - Expand demographic representation in training data
 - Large-scale human validation studies
 - Real-world clinical deployment guidelines

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please see CONTRIBUTING.md for guidelines on:
-- Reporting bugs
-- Suggesting enhancements
-- Submitting code changes
-- Adding new evaluation metrics

 ## 📞 Contact